DeepakBarwal/ai-personality-chat/README.md

 - "Analyze me"
 - "Describe me"
 - "What have you learned about me?"
+- "Profile me"

-The AI analyzes your communication style, interests, and traits to generate a structured profile.
+The AI analyzes your communication style, interests, and traits to generate a structured profile with emoji headers.

 ### Feedback System
 1. Chat with the AI